 The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates take into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Council's Balance Sheet at 31st March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are detailed in the following table:
+The items in the Council's Balance Sheet at 31st March 2025 for which there is a significant risk of material adjustment in the forthcoming financial year are detailed in the following table:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Depreciation of Property, Plant & Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance carried out on individual assets.
-The current economic climate reduces the certainty that the Council will be able to sustain its current spending on repairs and maintenance bringing into doubt the useful lives assigned to assets.
-If the useful life of assets is reduced, depreciation increases and the carrying amount on the asset falls.
-It is estimated that the annual depreciation charge for assets would increase by approximately £664k for every year that useful lives had to be reduced.
-Valuation of Property, Plant & Equipment and Investment Property Asset valuations are based on market prices and are periodically reviewed to ensure that the Council does not materially misstate the value of its non-current assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Valuation of Property, Plant & Equipment and Investment Property Asset valuations are based on market prices and are periodically reviewed to ensure that the Council does not materially misstate the value of its non-current assets.
 A reduction in the estimated valuations would result in reductions to the Revaluation Reserve and / or a loss recorded as appropriate in the CIES.
 An increase in estimated valuations would result in increases to the Revaluation Reserve and / or reversals of previous downward revaluations to the CIES and / or gains being recorded as appropriate in the CIES.
 Depreciation charges for operational buildings will change in direct relation to changes in estimated current value.
-Provision - Business Rates Appeals The Council has made a provision in the Collection Fund of £2.94m (of which 40% is a liability for Nuneaton and Bedworth).
-It is based on an estimate of the success rate of the total appeals outstanding, including the backdated element.
-A 10% increase in successful appeals above the estimated provision would increase the overall liability in the Collection Fund by approximately £294k.
-However, each appeal is of different value and has a different backdated element and one large appeal being successful could significantly increase the liability.

-Item Uncertainties Effect if Actual Results Differ from Assumptions Arrears At 31st March 2024, the total arrears from sundry debts stood at £2.93m.
-The outstanding debts are reviewed each year and a provision for bad debts is made, dependent on the age of the debt and if an arrangement is in place.
-However, this is only an estimate based on previous experience and the amount provided for may not be sufficient, particularly in the current economic climate.
-If collection rates were to deteriorate, the provision included in the accounts would need to increase.
-As different categories of provision are used depending on the type and age of debt, it is not possible to estimate how much the provision may need to increase by.
-However, the total provision at 31 st March 2024 is £703k and so a 25% increase would lead to additional provision of £175k.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 Consulting actuaries are engaged to provide the Council with expert advice about the assumptions to be applied.
-In year, the discount rate used increased by 0.05% resulting in a reduction in the Council's obligations and a gain of £1.495m on the Balance Sheet.
+In year, the discount rate used increased by 1.00%.
 Very small percentage movements have significant impacts on the valuation of the liability.
 The assumptions used can be found in note 38.